achsanalfitra/nz/docs/style/brand-documentation.md

 #### Light mode extended

-The colours described in the (colour section)[### Colour] do not provide enough flexibility for this project.
+The colours described in the [colour section](###Colour) do not provide enough flexibility for this project.
 The expansion of the colours is necessary and the colour function first to expand are given in the table below

 | Colour | Function | Code |
 | :----  | :---- | :---- |